SOLVE Spring Oregon Beach Cleanup

 Bring a bucket/reusable bag to reduce the amount of plastic bags used

 Bring an old colander to sift the sand for harmful, bite-sized pieces

-Bring a pair of gardening gloves to reduce use of vinyl gloves
+Bring a pair of reusable gloves to reduce use of vinyl gloves

 Plan ahead and pack a "trash-free" lunch